ForgottenGlory/forgottenglory.github.io/docs/readme/ls3readme.md

 First, check to make sure you’ve followed the MCM instructions for XPMSE.
 This should fix any weirdness (sword on hip but being drawn from back, for example.).
 If you’ve just equipped a new weapon/shield, the animation to draw it may be weird for a few seconds but it will eventually fix itself.
 XPMSE and AllGUD need a few seconds to register the new weapon configuration and should fix themselves.
 This is not a bug, just be patient and the mods will figure it out eventually.

 #### "Can I use this list on an ultrawide monitor?"
 Yes, [Complete Widescreen Fix](https://www.nexusmods.com/skyrimspecialedition/mods/1778) is included by default.
-Just make sure to enable it
+Just make sure to enable it in the left pane of MO2.

 #### "Immersive Spell Learning still allows me to read the spell tome to learn spells instantly."
 Yes, this is a known issue and is somewhat intended.
 Legacy of the Dragonborn's museum counts spell tomes towards its display count, so rather than have players find/buy two copies of a spell tome (one to learn from and the other to store in the museum), I've opted to allow spell tomes to stay in your inventory.
 If you don't like having the temptation of "cheating" and don't mind having to hunt down a second copy of the book, you can always enable "Destroy Spell Tomes" in the Immersive Spell Learning MCM.